Skip To Main Content

 • change from baseline in amyloid plaque levels at 76 weeks.1

-Donanemab-treated participants met eligibility to switch to placebo1,6 and had amyloid reduction to minimal levels1 as early as week 24, and at all time points with scheduled amyloid PET scan in both the combined and low/medium tau populations (Percentage of Donanemab-Treated Participants With Amyloid Plaque Reduction in TRAILBLAZER-ALZ 2).
-In contrast, ≤0.3% of participants receiving placebo had amyloid reduction to minimal levels at any time point (p<.0001 vs donanemab).1
+Donanemab-treated participants met eligibility to switch to placebo1,6 and had amyloid reduction to minimal levels1 as early as week 24 in both the combined and low/medium tau populations (Percentage of Donanemab-Treated Participants With Amyloid Plaque Reduction in TRAILBLAZER-ALZ 2).
+In contrast, ≤0.3% of participants receiving placebo had amyloid reduction to minimal levels at all time points assessed (p<.0001 vs donanemab).1

 Percentage of Donanemab-Treated Participants With Amyloid Plaque Reduction in TRAILBLAZER-ALZ 21,6